- Why DuckDuckGo?

 - Community Building

 Yet each of those channels has to be tested.
-How do you determine whether a channel is suited fro growth?
+How do you determine whether a channel is suited for growth?
 Gabriel Weinberg‘s answer relied on the Bullseye Framework!

 What is the Bullseye Framework?

 The bullseye framework follows three simple steps, with the aim of hitting one target: traction!

 The first layer is about what’s possible.
 In other words, this is a brainstorming phase in which the team starts to gather at least a strategy per channel that may be used to start “moving the needle of growth.”

 The second layer is about what’s probable.
 In short, this is the phase where you start experimenting and testing the strategies that were brainstormed in the first step.
 Here it is crucial to start with cheap tests.
 That is not the phase where you have to go all in.
 Look at it as a testing phase.
 Where you start testing the market to see what works and what does not.